-The same pattern of waves is used in both Great Britain and Northern Ireland, but for the latter an additional sample, known as a booster, exists.
-For the booster, 260 new Northern Ireland addresses (in addition to the usual new sample of 650) are added in Quarter 2 each year, and these are spread evenly amongst the five waves.
-Thus a booster address assigned to Wave 1 will have four subsequent interviews, whereas one assigned to Wave 5 will have no subsequent interviews.
+The same pattern of waves is used in both Great Britain and Northern Ireland, but for the latter an additional sample, known as a booster, existed up to 2017.
+For the booster, 260 new Northern Ireland addresses (in addition to the usual new sample of 780 in 2017 and 650 prior to that) were added in Quarter 2 each year, and these were spread evenly amongst the five waves.
+Thus a booster address assigned to Wave 1 had four subsequent interviews, whereas one assigned to Wave 5 had no subsequent interviews.
+This booster has since been replaced with a permanent boost which began roll-out in 2018 with wave 1 and completed implementation with quarter 1 2019.
+Including this boost a total on 1,300 new addresses are added to the sample each quarter.